2019-Spring-CSC-386/p00-project-1-jiggly-wigglies/README.md

 example-README.md - an example to help developers create the README.md file.

 hardware_prototype/hardware_prototype.ino - The program used for the arduino to use the lock based on the number of opens.

-## Instructions
-Explain how to use your product.
-This section should THOROUGHLY describe its usage (i.e., more than just "Push start").